-Last update Confinement & Lockdown Travel Bans & Restrictions Cancellation of public events/Closure of public places Obligatory shut-down of economic activities Health system measures Public sector subsidies to businesses Public sector loans or capital injections to businesses Support to firms Italy (ITA) 10-Apr-2020 (Last updated: 17-Apr-2020) On April 10, the government extended the lockdown to 3 May.
-People can only leave the home for prescribed, essential purposes.
-Movement out of the municipality of residence remains prohibited.
-On March 23, movements restrictions reinforced, with fewer exceptions and a limited range of industrial and commercial activities permitted to continue operating, Strict travel restrictions nation-wide, reinforced from March 23 and, on April 10, were extended to May 2.
+Last update Confinement & Lockdown Travel Bans & Restrictions Cancellation of public events/Closure of public places Obligatory shut-down of economic activities Health system measures Public sector subsidies to businesses Public sector loans or capital injections to businesses Support to firms Italy (ITA) 04-May-2020 (Last updated: 28-Apr-2020) Effective May 4, measures relaxed Strict travel restrictions nation-wide, reinforced from March 23 and, on April 10, were extended to May 2.
 These prohibit movements out of the municipality where individuals reside.
 Nonnationals or residents cannot enter Italy except for limited, prescribed reasons. - Bars and restaurants along with many other retail trade activities (e.g. shopping centres; indoor and outdoor markets) closed from March 10 until at least 14 April, and all sporting competitions suspended over the same period along with other public gatherings All but prescribed essential production activities suspended from March 23, with the list of permitted activities further limited from March 26 On March 30, closures extended from April 3 to 30 April for sports, bars and similar activities.
 Industrial and commercial activity prohibited apart from those assessed as 'essential', with a list that includes about 30% of private employment and activity.
 EUR 3.2 billion for the national health service and to support civil protection.
-Within this package: - EUR 1.4 bn to raise funding for the health care system for 2020, including EUR 845 m to recruit 20 000 more health workers Ease burden of hospitals: dedicate entire facilities to patients infected with Covid-19, while redirected non-infected patients for other facilities Increased cleaning of public transportation facilities, such as metro transit, buses, boats Measures to increase purchases and production of medical materials (masks, ventilation machines) - Repurposing of medical equipment and buildings (e.g. hotels) for the medical emergency The production of face masks is incentivised - Retired medical personnel are encouraged to come back to work - Smart working has been extensively favoured, both in the private and in the public sector. - Increase to EUR 1.7 bn for the Fund to provide fee-free guarantee for SMEs loans.
+Within this package: - EUR 1.4 bn to raise funding for the health care system for 2020, including EUR 845 m to recruit 20 000 more health workers. - Ease burden of hospitals: dedicate entire facilities to patients infected with Covid-19, while redirected non-infected patients for other facilities. - Increased cleaning of public transportation facilities, such as metro transit, buses, boats. - Measures to increase purchases and production of medical materials (masks, ventilation machines) - Repurposing of medical equipment and buildings (e.g. hotels) for the medical emergency. - The production of face masks is incentivised - Retired medical personnel are encouraged to come back to work - Smart working has been extensively favoured, both in the private and in the public sector. - Increase to EUR 1.7 bn for the Fund to provide fee-free guarantee for SMEs loans.
 Eligibility has been enlarged, admission fees and costs reduced.
 Private individuals can contribute to the SMEs Fund's financing.
 Maximum guarantees raised from EUR 2.5 m to EUR 5 m Further guarantees for firms most affected by the virus.
 Facilitate guarantees for self-employed workers, freelancers and individual entrepreneurs Suspension of 6 months (until end of September) of loan repayment by SMEs State guarantee for up to EUR 10 bn in new loans for medium-large firms.